python-poetry/poetry/docs/repositories.md

 {{% note %}}

 A repository that is configured to be the only source for retrieving a certain package can itself have any priority.
+In particular, it does not need to have priority `"explicit"`.
 If a repository is configured to be the source of a package, it will be the only source that is considered for that package and the repository priority will have no effect on the resolution.